seamlessaccess/SeamlessAccess-web/content/services/_index.md

 **_The functionality of SeamlessAccess in a beta service; services are expected to change as we gain experience and feedback from the community.
 The availability of the service is a full production, highly available environment._**

 # Architecture and Availability
 SeamlessAccess is hosted by SUNET with funding by GÉANT.
-Monitored 24x7, SEamlessAccess is considered a production service.
+Monitored 24x7, SeamlessAccess is considered a production service.
 A detailed diagram of the technical architecture is available [here](https://wiki.geant.org/display/gn43wp5/Seamless+Access+Deployment+Architecture).

 ## Service Announcements
 To check on the status of the SeamlessAccess central services, or to sign up for scheduled service announcements, please see our [status pages](https://status.seamlessaccess.org/).